Home

 • Poor planning results because those who do the planning (usually the sales team) are not experienced in managing project implementation and closure.

-• There seems to be a lack of risk management and a lack of contract management in early project stages.
+• There seems to be a lack of risk management and a lack of contract management in the early project stages.

 • Lack of stakeholder management throughout the project life cycle.